Contents

 If you’re thinking about the best places with extensive studies about lion populations around the world.

-Then you should never forget about the Ngorongoro crater.
+Then you should never forget about the Ngorongoro Crater.

 Wildlife scientists have been tracking the pride of lions for decades now within the crater.

-For years scientists have been able to assign names for pride and even for individual lions.
+For years, scientists have been able to assign names for pride and even for individual lions.

 The study shows that the lions with dark manes were very attracted to lionesses for mating.

-However, the unforeseen disadvantage for Ngorongoro crater lions is breeding issues.
+However, the unforeseen disadvantage for Ngorongoro Crater lions is breeding issues.

-So the cycle continues where lions mate with relative lionesses, for the long run with no cross-breeding will create a weak generation of lions living within the Ngorongoro crater.
+So the cycle continues where lions mate with relative lionesses, for the long run, with no cross-breeding will create a weak generation of lions living within the Ngorongoro Crater.

-13. Ngorongoro is the land of 3’s Tribes for over 2000 years
+13. Ngorongoro is the land of the three (3’s) Tribes for over 2000 years

+The area was designated for multiple land uses for years.
 The well-known tribes to live here are the Maasai, Datoga, Hadzabe, and Mbulu people.

-The arrival of pastoralists who are the Maasai, pushed these communities out of this area by the 1800s including the Hadzabe.
+The arrival of pastoralists, who are the Maasai, pushed these communities out of this area by the 1800s, including the Hadzabe.

-As of this writing, Maasai people are 98% of the resident population of Ngorongoro Crater.
+As of this writing, the Maasai people are 98% of the resident population of Ngorongoro Crater.
 More than 40,000 Maasai live here.

 Some restrictions for people to engage in agriculture have been introduced to control human-wildlife conflicts.